 All SportDOG Brand collars have a designated operating range.
-For example, the versatile SportHunter® Series is available as a Model SD-825, Model SD-1225 and Model SD-1825.
-Their operating ranges are ½-mile, ¾-mile and 1 mile, respectively.
+For example, the versatile SportHunter® Series is available in ½-mile (SD-825X), ¾-mile (SD-1225X). and 1 mile (SD-1825X) ranges.
 A ½-mile sounds like a very long distance, but keep in mind that many variables affect how far away the collar can receive a signal from the Transmitter.
 The stated ranges are based on “line of sight.”
-That means you can expect good performance at the stated range on flat terrain with no obstacles between the Transmitter and Collar Receiver.
+That means you can expect good performance at the stated range on flat terrain with no obstacles between the remote and collar.

 Pointing dogs create a number of variables as well.
 If the customer tells me he hunts grouse and woodcock with a German shorthair that stays close, my recommendation will be much different than if I’m talking to a dog handler who hunts Oklahoma quail with English pointers.
 In both cases, however, I could make a strong case for the UplandHunter® 1875, which features 1 mile of range and a remote-operated audible Beeper.